SystemsApproach/private5g/radio.rst

 if contention is detected), while 4G and 5G networks assume (and strive for) high utilization (and hence explicitly assign different users to different “shares” of the available radio spectrum).

+The fact that 4G and 5G networks control spectrum allocation carefully is central to their ability to deliver guarantees of bandwidth and latency more predictably than Wi-Fi.
+This in turn is why there is so much interest in using 5G in particular for mission-critical applications.

 We start by giving a short primer on radio transmission as a way of laying a foundation for understanding the rest of the 5G architecture.